freeCodeCamp/guide/src/pages/css/background-opacity/index.md

 The opacity CSS property specifies the level of transparency of an element, that is, the degree to which the content behind the element is visible.

-You can choose upto what extent you want to make the element transparent.
+You can choose up to what extent you want to make the element transparent.
 You have to add the following CSS property to achieve the transparency levels.

 **Fully Opaque**